About Us

 1991

 After retiring from 24 years of service as Salvation Army officers, Len and Trinette Goddard founded Sonshine in 1991 as a small family-run foster care agency: Sonshine Families.
 As the needs of the children and the adults in our care grew, so did the services and programs we provide.
-Sonshine has provided care for hundreds of children and adults with disabilities and their families over the years.

 1993